Redirecting assembly versions

 Bypass publisher policy to keep your app running for your users, but make sure you report the problem to the assembly vendor.
 If an assembly has a publisher policy file, the vendor should make sure that the assembly is backward compatible and that clients can use the new version as much as possible.

 There might be rare cases when a machine administrator wants all apps on a computer to use a specific version of an assembly.
-For example, the administrator might want every app to use a particular assembly version, because that version fixes a security hole.
-If an assembly is redirected in the machine's configuration file, all apps on that machine that use the old version will be directed to use the new version.
+For example, a specific version might fix a security hole.
+If an assembly is redirected in the machine's configuration file, called machine.config, all apps on that machine that use the old version are directed to use the new version.
 The machine configuration file overrides the app configuration file and the publisher policy file.
-This file is located in the %runtime install path%\Config directory.
-Typically, the .NET Framework is installed in the %drive%\Windows\Microsoft.NET\Framework directory.
+This machine.config file is located at %windir%\Microsoft.NET\Framework[version]\config\machine.config for 32-bit machines, or %windir%\Microsoft.NET\Framework64[version]\config\machine.config for 64-bit machines.

 You use the same XML format to specify binding redirects whether it's in the app configuration file, the machine configuration file, or the publisher policy file.
 To redirect one assembly version to another, use the <bindingRedirect> element.
 The oldVersion attribute can specify a single assembly version or a range of versions.
 The